JKarthaus/NasImageSorter/README.md

 # NasImageSorter
-Import Images and Clips from one or many Sources to a Structured Image Destination.
+Sort Images and Video's from a flat directory source, into a hierarchical Directory based on the Image and Video Meta Information.

+---

 ## Folder Structure before NasImageSort
 ![Before NasImageSort](http://www.joern-karthaus.de/blog/img/unsortiert.png)